Shriram002/Lab-4/README.md

     The command pip install -r requirements.txt

-4. Verify that LabelEncoder and the trained model, {model.pkl}, are located in the root directory.
+4. Verifyied that LabelEncoder and the trained model, {model.pkl}, are located in the root directory.

 # Usage

-Launch the Flask app first.
+Launched the Flask app first.

     This is a flask run.